Christina Blais, BA, CDP

 What do you attribute your success to?

 I attribute my success to just being who I am.
-I'm very ambitious, and I want to leave a legacy.
+I'm very ambitious and resilient, and I want to leave a legacy.
 I push myself each day to be better at my job, be a better person, be a better mom.
 That's just who I am, and now a better wife, now that I'm remarried.
 My husband supports me, and he's a true partner, so that makes a huge difference.
-I'm also very resilient and continue to learn and maintain open communication, not only with the team, but also with marketing outreach and families.
+I'm also very curious and continue to learn and maintain open communication, not only with the team, but also with marketing outreach and families.
 My original communication skills from 20 years ago with doing public relations have obviously continued throughout my career.

 What’s the best career advice you’ve ever received?